The customer journey is being remade by AI

 1. Becoming a customer

+The customer needs cover.
 The customer searches, compares, receives a quote, decides whether to disclose what is asked.
-AI is now central to pricing, eligibility filtering, quote generation, behavioural targeting, and aggregator-mediated discovery before any insurer's system is engaged.
+AI being used in pricing, eligibility filtering, quote generation, behavioural targeting, and aggregator-mediated discovery before any insurer's system is engaged.

 2. Living with cover